Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Editor's Rating9.6/10

-DocuWare is an easy-to-use document management software program ideal for companies seeking extensive integrations and suitable for small and midsize businesses (SMBs).
-It incorporates a flexible workflow automation system that makes it adaptable to virtually any workflow.
-It features a well-organized user interface that employs drag-and-drop functionality.
+DocuWare is an easy-to-use document management software solution ideal for companies seeking extensive integrations and well-suited for small and midsize businesses (SMBs).
+It incorporates a flexible workflow automation system that makes it adaptable to virtually any workflow, and it features a well-organized user interface built around drag-and-drop functionality.
 Document imaging and optical character recognition (OCR) classify documents and automatically apply metadata, making files easier to locate.
 Additionally, users can choose to manually refine or add more detailed metadata.

 DocuWare Editor's Rating: